-- 1. Check that the Bridge and ECR levers are matched by observing the indicators on the left of the fuel control lever, and the Lever mismatch light is unlit. - 2.
+- 1. Check that the Bridge and ECR levers are matched by observing the indicators to the left of the speed set lever. - 2.
 Press the push-button "ECR" on Bridge panel on MD110 - 3.
 The "ECR" button then starts to flash. - 4.
 The operator now accepts the transfer to ECR by pressing the "ECR" button - 5.
 The "ECR" button turns to steady light.